GZCPhysics/BeyondLimber/README.md

 # BeyondLimber

-These are the Python scripts for calculation based on Zvonimir's notes
+These are the Python scripts for calculation based on our approximation

+Major functioning scripts are:
+1. Decomposition.py
+2. Cosmology
+3. Calculation

+Required the packages are: numpy, scipy, mpmath, Colossus, pyCAMB.

+The choice of cosmology related functions could be replaced with anything users are familiar with.

+Also there are flexibility of changing the choice of window functions.